Driving between Cairns and Townsville along the Bruce Highway is a pretty common occurrence for those who live in the northern part of Queensland.

 The route directly along the Bruce Highway is about 350kms.
 However, my suggested route is going to take you a bit further, 480kms, so you don’t miss the best sites along the way.

 In theory, it should take you a little over 4.5 hours to get between Cairns and Townsville.
-But between the combination of road works and things to see and do along the way, I’d suggest that you give yourself a full day.
+But between the combination of road works and things to see and do along the way, I’d suggest that you give yourself at least a full day.

 Very easily.
 However, I do recommend that you try to give yourself a full day to take in the attractions along the way.
 There is plenty to see.